Chicago Loop: Government

 The Loop is the seat of Chicago's city government.
 It is also the government seat of Cook County and houses an office for the governor of Illinois.
-The city and county governments are situated in the same century-old building.
+The city and county governments are in the same century-old building.
 Across the street, the Richard J. Daley Center accommodates a sculpture by Pablo Picasso and the state law courts.
 Given its proximity to government offices, the center's plaza serves as a kind of town square for celebrations, protests, and other events.

 The Loop is in South Chicago Township within Cook County.
 Townships in Chicago were abolished for governmental purposes in 1902 but are still used for property assessment.

-The nearby James R. Thompson Center is the city headquarters for state government, with an office for the Governor.
+The nearby James R. Thompson Center is the city headquarters for state government, with an office for the governor.
 Many state agencies have offices here, including the Illinois State Board of Education.

-A few blocks away is the Everett McKinley Dirksen United States Courthouse housing federal law courts and other federal government offices.
-This is the seat of the United States Court of Appeals for the Seventh Circuit.
+A few blocks away is the Everett McKinley Dirksen United States Courthouse, housing federal law courts and other federal government offices.
+It is the seat of the United States Court of Appeals for the Seventh Circuit.
 The Kluczynski Federal Building is across the street.
 The Federal Reserve Bank of Chicago is located on LaSalle Street in the heart of the financial district.
 The United States Postal Service operates the Loop Station Post Office at 211 South Clark Street.

 Fire Department

-The Chicago Fire Department operates 3 Fire Stations in the Loop District:
+The Chicago Fire Department operates three fire stations in the Loop District: